MonoMod/MonoMod/README-RuntimeDetour.md

 - **IDetourNativePlatform** is responsible for freeing, copying and allocating memory, setting page flags (read-write-execute) and applying the actual native detour, using the struct NativeDetourData.
 As it's operating completely on the native level, it isn't restricted to .NET runtime methods and can also detour native functions.
-This allows maintaining the x86 / x86-64 native code separately from the ARM native code and any other Windows-specific fixes.
+This allows maintaining the x86 / x86-64 native code separately from the ARM native code and any other platform-specific fixes.
 - **IDetourRuntimePlatform** is responsible for pinning methods, creating IL-copies at runtime and getting the starting address of the JIT's resulting native code.
-The Mono and .NET Framework detour platforms inherit from the shared DetourRuntimeILPlatform, with the only differences being the way how the RuntimeMethodHandle is obtained and how DynamicMethods are JITed.
+The Mono and .NET Framework detour platforms inherit from the shared DetourRuntimeILPlatform, with the only main differences being how the RuntimeMethodHandle is obtained and how DynamicMethods are JITed.

 ## IDetour classes: